inmarsat-enterprise/idp-developer-kit/README.md

 >NOTE: You can connect the edge device to the Internet on a local WiFi connection by navigating to the `WiFi` tab on the web GUI and entering your SSID and PSK.
 This is useful in order to ssh directly into the Pi0W from your PC.
-You can then carry out upgrades to the latest app versions, see 'Troubleshooting' section below for more detail.
+You can then carry out upgrades to the latest app versions, see *Troubleshooting* section below for more detail.

 Ensure you have access to the following documentation: (right click links to open in a new tab)